Table of Contents Show

 These include fine photographs, drawings, prints, and Asian and African collections.

 One of the city’s notable museums is the Charles Allis Art Museum, housed in a lavish Tudor-style villa built in 1911 and features American and European art pieces from the 19th and 20th centuries.

 The Haggerty Museum of Art has a collection of more than 2,000 works, many of which are Old Masters and the villa Terrace Decorative Arts Museum, which was constructed in 1923 in the design of an Italian Renaissance villa.

 A fascinating collection of artworks illustrating the development and expansion of human ingenuity in connection with work can be found here.
-It is one of the best things to do in Milwaukee.

 1.4.
 Milwaukee County Zoo

 Come here if you’re seeking family-friendly activities in Milwaukee.